Buddhism

 the ethico-spiritual teachings of the Buddha.
 These

-teachings are thought to be objectively true and in accordance with the deep nature
+teachings are thought to be objectively true and in accordance with the deepest nature

 absolute, ultimate truth.
 Buddhist "omniscience" involves both (a) the natural &